-USAGE OF ENTERPRISE APPLICATION SOFTWARE
+A USAGE OF ENTERPRISE APPLICATION SOFTWARE

-1. What Enterprise Application or ERP software do you have installed in your organization?
+1 What Enterprise Application or ERP software do you have installed in your organization?
 Do you use a single product from one vendor or multiple highly integrated products?
 How satisfied are you with each of these products?
 Please rate on a scale of 1-5 where 1= not at all satisfied and 5 = very satisfied.

-Product name Vendor Satisfaction (1-5)
+Vendor Satisfaction (1-5)

-Single product/Multiple products S/M
+0Single product/Multiple productsS/M

-2. For your enterprise application, can you indicate which product you have used for each function?
-(Multiple responses allowed) Can you also indicate your satisfaction with each area and the number of users typically using a particular module?
+- 2. For your enterprise application, can you indicate which product you have used for each function?
+(Multiple responses allowed) Can you also indicate your satisfaction with each area and the number of users typically using a particular module? \\\\\\ - 3.

-Function Product/Ve ndor Used Module Implemented (Y/N) Satisfaction (1-5) Number of Users
+Function Product/Vendor Used Module Implemented (Y/N) Satisfaction (1-5) Number of Users

 All functions

 Financials

 Payroll

 Human Resources

 Sales & Marketing

-Supply chain management
+Supply chain Management

 Production management

-Industry-specific module (please detail)
+Industry-specific modules (Please detail)

-Industry-specific module (please detail)
+Industry-specific modules (Please detail)

-Industry-specific module (please detail)
+Industry-specific modules (Please detail)